Classic Thailand West Coast (Nov - Apr)

 Day 15: Phuket

 Phuket is ringed with beaches, each with their own distinct personalities, from a party vibe to perhaps something quieter and more romantic.
 If you can pull yourself away from the beautiful beaches and curving coasts, Phuket also has a range of activities to fill your day, from Thai boxing exhibitions to cabaret shows.
 If you love getting out on the water and exploring the islands, then perhaps use your last day to take a day trip out to the stunning Phi Phi and Khai Nok, a tiny island surrounded by white sandy beach perfect suitable for swimming and snorkelling.
 If you want to spend some time with Thailand’s magnificent elephants, take a visit to the Phuket Elephant Sanctuary.
 You will get to see the elephants in the safety and security of their natural home and get an insight into the behaviour and personal history of each elephant.
-Perhaps gather together you fellow travellers tonight and enjoy a celebratory dinner as your Classic Thailand West Coast adventure comes to an end.
+Perhaps gather together you fellow travellers tonight and enjoy a celebratory dinner as your Thailand west coast beach adventure comes to an end.